BasHB00M01001/Scanaimar13/README.md

 badsecrets
 whatweb
 nmap
-vuscan
+vulscan
 katana
 anew

-# Perform different types of scans with the tools nmap, golismero, nikto
+# Perform different types of scans with the tools nmap, golismero, nikto and katana

 # Perform several NSE tests on different CVEs using nmap, and also install and deploy the vulscan script